I’m someone who knows how to make money from digital real estate and in this post will be sharing exactly what you need to do in order to see results.

 You don’t necessarily have to buy and sell digital real estate to be successful online (especially if you are new and have no money to even buy it).
 The very knowledge (and action) of making profitable online businesses/digital real estate is itself a key factor in success.

-How to get started with digital real estate (if you’re new or don’t have much to invest):
+How to get into digital real estate (if you’re new or don’t have much to invest):

 In my experience, the best option is the 4th example above which is creating a brand NEW digital property (a website in this case) and growing it’s value from the bottom up.
 This takes time and work, but it can grow and become a profitable and passive income earner for you and just as well, something you can sell down the line if you so choose.